Particular/docs.particular.net/samples/step-by-step/sample.md

 ### MSMQ

 * Microsoft Message Queueing (MSMQ) must be properly installed and configured.
-The easiest way to do this is with the appropriate DISM command line below.
+The easiest way to do this is with the appropriate command below from the command line.
 Alternatively, it can be installed via the Windows GUI following the [MSMQ guide](/platform/installer/).

 #### Enable MSMQ on Windows 7

-Run the following command on the DISM command line:
+Run the following command on the command line:

 `DISM.exe /Online /NoRestart /English /Enable-Feature /FeatureName:MSMQ-Container /FeatureName:MSMQ-Server`

 #### Enable MSMQ on Windows 8.x and 10

-Run the following command on the DISM command line:
+Run the following command on the command line:

 `DISM.exe /Online /NoRestart /English /Enable-Feature /all /FeatureName:MSMQ-Server`